-The Richmond Primary Care Network team is working with clinics in Richmond to help you find a primary care provider (family doctor or nurse practitioner).
+The Richmond Primary Care Network team is working with local clinics to help connect patients to a primary care provider, either a family doctor or nurse practitioner.

 After you register, we will contact you about your needs (i.e., language).